johnrigler/litecore-dimecash/README.md

 DimeCash forks its basic functionality from litecore.
-It adds in functionality that attempts to interpret its unspent addresses as bash fuctions and will release funds given a hashed paring.
-It uses johnrigler/unspendable.
-DimeCash also will initialize and continue to add empty transactions as addresses of other cryptocurrencies change.
-This allows it to have a great understanding of how to do atomic swaps.
+I call it a language coin because it exploits some simple tricks to create records that are at times readable easily from the ledger.
+Basically, a special 5-8 digit code is used in conjunction with an obviously unspendable address to write a message.
+If, for example a zip code were sent, then one might surmise it as such.
+All manner of codes (including octal systems) can achieve different goals.

-Transactions are based on a secret function which is at first addressed as its sum send to an unspendable address.
+Transactions can be based on a secret function which is at first addressed as its sum send to an unspendable address.
 When the function executes successful, it will generate a second hash.
 Any nodes that have the secret stored as a bash function on their local drives would be able to confirm the transaction and direct the previously unspendable funds.

 Example: